 - Use a cookie scoop to measure the dough out into 30 dough balls.
 Place 12 dough balls on the prepared baking sheet and bake for 10-11 minutes.
 Enjoy warm or cooled.

-I have been making these cookies for years, and here are a few tips that I have found makes them taste amazing.
+I have been making these crispy and chewy chocolate chip cookies for years, and here are a few tips that I have found makes them taste so amazing.

 - Make sure your butter (do NOT use margarine) is only slightly soft.
 You do not want the butter to be too soft or melted because your cookies will spread too much.